Johndoe0153/Pyint/README.md

 The name 'Pyint' is compound word of 'Python' and 'Paint'

 I got inspiration from the MS Winodws' graphic software - MSPaint.
-So, I am trying to make my own graphic sofrware with this project.
+And Make my own graphic sofrware is one of my goals through this project.

-There are two keywords in Pyint.
-'Simple' & 'Easy'
+'Simple' & 'Easy' are keywords of Pyint.
-I aim to make this program likes its design simply.
-Also, I want to make it as easy as possible.

-The whole source code will be open source
+So, 'Design Simple, Easy to handle' is the motto of it.

 Enjoy :)